cloudposse/geodesic/README.md

 An organization may chose to leverage all of these components, or just the parts that make their life easier.
 We recommend starting by using `geodesic` as a Docker base image (e.g. `FROM cloudposse/geodesic:...` pinned to a release and base OS) in your projects.

+**Note**: Starting with Geodesic 2.0, we distribute Geodesic as a multi-platform (`linux/amd64`, `linux/arm64`) Debian-based Docker image and a single-platform (`linux/amd64`) Alpine-based image.
+We recommend using the Debian-based image, and the `cloudposse/geodesic:latest` image now points to it.
+(Previously `cloudposse/geodesic:latest` was the Alpine image.)
+We have deprioritized support for Alpine and may drop it entirely at some point.

-**Note**: Starting with Geodesic version 0.138.0, we distribute 2 versions of Geodesic Docker images, one based on [Alpine](https://alpinelinux.org/) and one based on [Debian](https://debian.org), tagged `VERSION-BASE_OS`, e.g. `0.138.0-alpine`.
+Starting with Geodesic version 0.138.0, we distributed 2 versions of `linux/arm64` Geodesic Docker images, one based on [Alpine](https://alpinelinux.org/) and one based on [Debian](https://debian.org), tagged `VERSION-BASE_OS`, e.g. `0.138.0-alpine`.
 Prior to this, all Docker images were based on Alpine only and simply tagged `VERSION`.
-At present, the Alpine version is the most thoroughly tested and best supported version, and the special Docker tag `latest` will continue to point to the latest Alpine version while this remains the case.
-However, we encourage people to use the Debian version and report any issues by opening a GitHub issue, so that we may eventually make it the preferred version, after which point the `latest` tag will point to latest Debian image.
-We will maintain the `latest-alpine` and `latest-debian` Docker tags for those who want to commit to using one base OS or the other but still want automatic updates.
+Prior to the release of Geodesic version 1.0, the Alpine version was the most thoroughly tested and best supported version, and the special Docker tag `latest` continued to point to the latest Alpine version.

 **Note**: Geodesic is a large collection of tools.
-As such, support for the Apple M1 chip is not under Cloud Posse's control, rather it depends on each tool author updating each tool for the M1 chip.
+To run on an Apple natively under Geodesic, binaries need to be compiled for `linux/arm64`, while to run on Apple natively on outside of Geodesic (on macOS) they need to be compiled for `darwin/arm64`.
+As such, support for the Apple M1 (or later) chip is not fully under Cloud Posse's control, rather it depends on each tool author updating each tool.

-All of the compiled tools that Cloud Posse has authored and are included in Geodesic are compiled for M1 (`darwin_arm64`), and of course all of the scripts work on M1 if the interpreters (e.g.
-`bash`, `python`) are compiled for M1.
-Unfortunatetly, this is only a small portion of the overall toolkit that is assembled in Geodesic.
-Therefore we do not advise using Geodesic on the M1 at this time and do not anticipate M1 will be well supported before 2022.
-Historically, widespread support for a new chip takes several years to establish; we hope we will not have to wait that long.
+To be included in Geodesic and for Geodesic to support both Intel and Apple CPUs, a tool project must distribute both a `linux/amd64` and `linux/arm64` binary.
+(In exceptional cases, if a tool is written in the `go` language and distributes source code only, Cloud Posse may build the needed binaries.)
+As of Geodesic 2.0, all but a small number of tools have started releasing the necessary binaries, so we removed the ones that were not available on `linux/arm64` in order to provide a consistent toolkit on both platforms.
+(See the Geodesic 2.0 [Release Notes](https://github.com/cloudposse/geodesic/releases/tag/2.0.0) for details on which tools were removed.)

 Want to learn more?
 [Check out our getting started with Geodesic guide!](https://docs.cloudposse.com/tutorials/geodesic-getting-started/)